In this section

 END OF Publications and resources

 It is a good idea to write a letter soon after the accident notifying the other driver of your intention to claim against them for the cost of the repairs.
 You should do this if it is going to take some time to get a repair quote.
 If the other driver has insurance they can pass the letter on to their insurance company.

-Get at least two quotes to show they are fair and reasonable.
-Make sure the quotes are for the same work.
-The other person only has to pay for the lowest quote.
-Photocopy the quotes and keep the originals.
+Get a quote-there is no need to get a second quote unless the amount is disputed.
+Photocopy the quote and keep the original.
 If you paid for towing, photocopy your receipts and keep the originals.
 You do not have to use a repairer suggested by the other person.

 If your vehicle is written-off, it means the cost to repair it is more than the vehicle is worth at wholesale (dealer's) value.
 The total amount of your claim should be the wholesale value of your vehicle, plus any towing fees.

 To calculate the value of your vehicle, find out its value before the accident and subtract the value of the vehicle as a wreck.
 For a small fee, Red Book (www.redbook.com.au) or Glass's Guide (www.glassguide.com.au) will give you a certificate of the value of your vehicle before the accident.
 A car wrecker will be able to tell you the value of the vehicle as a wreck.

 You should also contact a Department of Transport and Main Roads customer service centre and ask about cancelling the car registration and getting a refund.